 Kappa Alpha Theta expects each member to achieve high scholarship and to develop to the fullest of her intellectual, cultural, and social potential.
 Each chapter is required to set a definite scholarship average which members must maintain in order to be a member in good standing.
 In addition, each chapter is expected to maintain accumulative grade point average above the All Sorority Average (ASA) on its campus and chpater bylaws shall establish specific grade requirements for chapter officers.

-Spring 2017 our chapter's GPA average was 3.228!
-This is the highest among all CPC and IFC greek organizations.
+Spring 2018 our chapter's GPA average was 3.451!
+This is the highest GPA all CPC and IFC greek organizations.

 Each college chapter of the Fraternity shall have an advisory board that is responsible for the supervision of the college chapter and its well-being.
 The advisory board is organized to mirror the college chapter officer structure and to provide support to each collegiate officer-holder.
 Chapter advisors are trained by Fraternity officers and staff, as it is Kappa Alpha Theta's priority to ensure that the advisory board is current in all Fraternity policies and procedures.